rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 A node SHOULD set `id` to a unique identifier for this HTLC amongst all past or future `update_add_htlc` messages.
-A node MUST NOT set `id` equal to another HTLC which is in the current staged commitment transaction.
+A node MUST NOT set `id` equal to another HTLC which is in any unrevoked commitment transaction.
 A node MAY do this simply by incrementing a counter and assuming there will never be 2^64 messages.